alphanhp/computer/README.md

 # computer
-Notes for some computer things, just foundations of cs.
+Notes for some computer things, just foundations of CS.

 Edit with emacs org-mode.